 Title of Proposal: Equality.
 Diversity and Human Rights Policy What is it?
-A new Policy/Strategy/Practice A revised Policy/Strategy/Practice X Description of the proposal: (Set out a clear understanding of the purpose of the proposal being developed or reviewed (what are the aims, objectives and intended outcomes (including the context within which it will operate).
-The Policy sets out Scottish Borders Council's (the Council) commitment to the principles of equality, diversity and human rights in employment.
+A new Policy/Strategy/Practice □ A revised Policy/Strategy/Practice □X Description of the proposal: The Policy sets out Scottish Borders Council's (the Council) commitment to the principles of equality, diversity and human rights in employment.
 The Policy provides an overview of the protection provided to staff who share protected characteristics and remedies which may be taken in the event of discrimination, victimisation or harassment occurring.
 The Policy also sets out the role and responsibilities of staff employed at the Council, and provides information about the Council's processes to monitor and take action to advance equality, diversity and human rights in practice.
-Service Area: Department: Human Resources Lead Officer: (Name and job title) Iain Davidson Employee Relations Manager Other Officers/Partners involved: (List names, job titles and organisations) Simone Doyle Equality & Diversity Officer Human Resources
+Service Area: Department: People Performance & Change Human Resources Lead Officer: Iain Davidson Employee Relations Manager

-Date(s) IIA completed: 10 th & 13 th February 2020
+Other Officers/Partners involved: Simone Doyle Equality & Diversity Officer Human Resources Date(s) IIA completed: 16 th June 2022

-2. Will there be any cumulative impacts as a result of the relationship between this proposal and other policies?
+Will there be any cumulative impacts as a result of the relationship between this proposal and other policies?

-Yes X No
+Yes